Isamu Noguchi: Legacy

 The Isamu Noguchi Foundation and Garden Museum is devoted to the preservation, documentation, presentation, and interpretation of the work of Isamu Noguchi.
 It is supported by a variety of public and private funding bodies.
 The US copyright representative for the Isamu Noguchi Foundation and Garden Museum is the Artists Rights Society.
 In 2012, it was announced that, in order to reduce liability, Noguchi's catalogue raisonné would be published as an online-only, ever-modifiable work-in-progress.
 It began in 1979 with the publication by Nancy Grove and Diane Botnick for Grove Press.
 After 1980 Bonnie Rychlak continued the research and became the managing editor of the catalogue until 2011.
 After 2011, Shaina Larrivee continued the project and 2015, Alex Ross became the managing editor.

 Exhibition

+From 16 April – 26 June 1994, the Fundación Juan March, Madrid exhibited Isamu Noguchi, the first retrospective of his work to be held in Spain.
+The exhibit traveled to Fundación Cataluña-La Pedrera, Barcelona (19 September – 30 November 1994).

-In 2016-2017 the Smithsonian American Art Museum displayed Isamu Noguchi, Archaic/Modern featuring works from works made over six decades.
+In 2016–2017 the Smithsonian American Art Museum displayed Isamu Noguchi, Archaic/Modern featuring works from works made over six decades.

 M+ in partnership with the Isamu Noguchi Foundation and Garden Museum organized an exhibition of Isamu Noguchi and Danh Võ.
 The exhibition took place in the M+ Pavilion, Hong Kong, from November 16, 2018, to April 22, 2019.

-In 2025, the Clark Art Institute in Williamstown, Massachusetts exhibited the breadth of his work in “Isamu Noguchi: Landscapes of Time.”
+In 2025, the Clark Art Institute in Williamstown, Massachusetts exhibited the breadth of his work in Isamu Noguchi: Landscapes of Time.

+From February 4, 2026 – September 13, 2026, the Isamu Noguchi Foundation and Garden Museum exhibited Noguchi’s New York which explored Noguchi’s love for the city and how it informed his work.

+From April 10 – August 2, 2026, the High Museum of Art will exhibit Isamu Noguchi: “I am not a designer” which “will debut the artist’s first design retrospective in nearly twenty-five years, featuring nearly two hundred objects, many never or rarely exhibited, spanning all facets of his creative output.”